 There are a handful of other sections that give the buyer a chance to negotiate or back out such as if the transaction is dependent on the buyer closing on their current home (and that buyer fails to close) or the section that covers homeowner associations.
 But the inspection and financing are what we always see as the 2 most important when working from accepted offer to closing.
 So a buyer must pay attention to this and work closely with their agent and lender to make sure everything goes smoothly to get to the point of signing the closing documents and getting the keys to their new home.

 Have questions on how the process all works?
-Check out this flow chart here.
-Or feel free to call or text The Derrick Team at 317-563-1110.
+We do free one on one buyer consultations.
+Check out the details here, 0r feel free to call or text The Derrick Team at 317-563-1110.
 Based out of Avon Indiana we serve Hendricks County and the surrounding Indianapolis Metropolitan area.